syncfusion-content/uwp-docs/uwp/SfDiagram/Port.md

 ---
 layout: post
-title: Draw connections with any specific point of Node using Ports.
+title: Connect to a specific point of Node using Ports | Syncfusion.
 description: How to draw connections with specific points of Node?
 platform: uwp
 control: SfDiagram